Sustainability / Governance Information Security / Information Management

 System for Maintaining Information Security and Responding to Security Incidents

 In the event of a cyber incident, we will promptly set up a response headquarters and organize a Computer Security Incident Response Team (CSIRT) in accordance with the response manual.
-At the same time, we will carry out the work of “temporary recovery” and “main recovery” through isolation to prevent the spread of virus infections, understanding the current situation to grasp the state and extent of the damage, formulation of policies for recovery, and investigation and eradication to conduct investigations and responses according to the state of the damage in accordance with the response policy.
+At the same time, we will carry out the work of “temporary recovery” and “main recovery” through isolation to prevent the spread of virus infections, understanding the current situation to grasp the state and extent of the damage, formulation of policies for recovery, and investigation and eradication, conducting investigations and responses according to the state of the damage in accordance with the response policy.

 System for Maintaining Information Security and Responding to Security Incidents